Big Talbot Island’s Spoonbill Pond

 “Northeast Florida is the second-largest migration path for birds on the Atlantic Flyway,” according to the Duval Audubon Society.
-Currently, spring migration is underway (March through May).
-Fall migration happens during September into early November each year here in northeast Florida.
+Spring migration is March through May, and fall migration is September into early November here in northeast Florida.

 Half Mile Boardwalk — Timucuan Trail

 Segment 3 of the Timucuan Trail, completed a few years ago, is a boardwalk that was built at the edge of Spoonbill Pond along Heckscher Drive.
 The half-mile-long wooden pedestrian/bike boardwalk is slightly elevated above Spoonbill Pond, and connects to the existing paved trail on Big Talbot Island.
 Parking for those going to Spoonbill Pond is available at the Sawpit Creek Boat Ramp (on the opposite side of Heckscher Drive), with a pedestrian crossing lane/light.

 According to eBird, more than 220 species have been sighted at Spoonbill Pond, an important stop during bird migration.
 Birds pass through heading south in fall or north during spring migration.
 There are also “regulars” that can be spotted here year round.
 Others are seasonal, staying around during summer months or wintering birds.

 A sampling of just some of the species sighted the last few days of March 2021 at Spoonbill Pond include: American White Pelican, Bald Eagle, Blue-Winged Teal, Wood Storks, Dunlin, Great Egrets, Snowy Egrets, Black-Necked Stilt, Clapper Rail, and Hooded Merganser.